carbon-design-system/carbon-website-archive/src/content/components/select/code.md

 ---
+label: Component
+title: Select
+tabs: ['Code', 'Usage', 'Style']
+---

-desc: <span>Select</span> is a type of input that is used in forms, where a user is submitting data and chooses one option from a list.
+<page-intro>**Select** is a type of input that is used in forms, where a user is submitting data and chooses one option from a list.</page-intro>
 variations:
   select:
   - Select